Radioeco.it: History

-Radioeco.it began broadcasting in 2007, after the first members of the staff had the opportunity to participate to the workshop UniOnAir promoted by Il sole 24 Ore.
+Radio-eco.it began broadcasting in 2007, after the first members of the staff had the opportunity to participate to the workshop UniOnAir promoted by Il sole 24 Ore.

 The first radio programmes were broadcast from one of the lecture rooms of the faculty, using just a microphone and a small mixer.
 Gradually, the radio has grown both in terms of equipment, number of members, quality and kinds of activities.

 In 2009 it was ranked among the best 25 Italian university web radio by Wired Italia, a popular magazine.

 The radio staff is made by voluntary students who do not gain any advantage from participating to the project.
 Speakers, djs, technicians, and producers are all students, and the project is funded by self fund-raising and the Faculty of Economics.

-Radioeco.it is part of the national network of University web-radios, Raduni, and the association UStation.
+Radio-eco.it is part of the national network of University web-radios, Raduni, and the association UStation.
 Many of the guidelines of University stations are shared between all the radios which are part of these networks.
-Radioeco.it is a non-commercial station.
+Radio-eco.it is a non-commercial station.
 It is far from any logic of profit-making, it does not broadcast commercial advertisement and does not sell any space on its website.
 Its aim is to provide a quality and unique information and entertainment service to the University students, and to be an open space for the student to be informed and debate upon the topics that concern them directly.
-Radioeco.it selects good quality music, from '50-'60s classic rock to the actual alternative scene, and gives prominence to emerging bands and local artists, in order to promote emerging artists and to propose a different musical selection from mainstream FM radios.
+Radio-eco.it selects good quality music, from '50-'60s classic rock to the actual alternative scene, and gives prominence to emerging bands and local artists, in order to promote emerging artists and to propose a different musical selection from mainstream FM radios.

 Current activities

-radioeco.it produces a rich offer of eighteen different shows, which are broadcast live weekly.
+radio-eco.it produces a rich offer of eighteen different shows, which are broadcast live weekly.
 The radio programmes range from University news, national politics, in-depth music programmes, interviews to band, in-studio acoustic sets to economics and socio-political analysis.

-When there are no live shows or repeats, radioeco.it plays a selection of music in the form of mix-tapes created by the members of the Music Area.
+When there are no live shows or repeats, radio-eco.it plays a selection of music in the form of mix-tapes created by the members of the Music Area.

-Starting from 2011/2012 season, radioeco.it has expanded its News Area and started publishing daily news, leaders and reportages about topics considered of interest for the University community.
+Starting from 2011/2012 season, radio-eco.it has expanded its News Area and started publishing daily news, leaders and reportages about topics considered of interest for the University community.
 The radio follows all the important events that take place in Pisa, and provides real-time updates through its website and social networks.